 - Jewellery Must Be Removed

 We keep a wide range of uniform in school that is available FREE to parents at any point.
 Just speak to Mrs Phillips, Mr Bean or Mrs Foster if you need any items.
+We are here to support parents, and ensure that all of our children can wear their uniform with pride.

 Free PE Shirt